banachtech/rustyrust/notes.md

 ## Retrieving Values from Hash Map

-The get function takes a ket value returns an Option enum.
+The get function takes a key and returns an Option enum wrapping a reference to the value.
 If the key does not exist, we get None.

 ```rust
 let mut h: HashMap<_, _> = HashMap::new();